A Thousand Fires

 World premiere: Locarno Film Festival 2021, Semaine de la Critique (opening film)

 In the Magway region of Myanmar, a country home to one of the oldest petroleum industries in the world, live husband and wife Thein Shwe and Htwe Tin.
 Running an unregulated oil field, they produce a barrel every few days.
-They wish above all else to see their youngest son succeed them, but his dreams lay elsewhere.
+They wish above all else to see their youngest son succeed, to break the cycle of poverty.
 A kettle boils.
 Mud slicked hands work sputtering machines.
 The ambient sound of a football match hums from a nearby television.
 “These days passed quickly”, Htwe says.

 From Palestinian-British filmmaker Saeed Taji Farouky, A Thousand Fires is a portrait of a family in flux, and a story of intergenerational conflict and compromise.
 It is a film of transient moments; of hopes and aspirations; of faith in the forces of karma and luck; of a place, a community, and the rhythms of a day to day; of lingering memories and a turbulent past; and of life persisting, regardless.
 A life hard fought for, a stillness earned.
 The days pass quickly.

 France, Switzerland, the Netherlands, Palestine / 2021 / 90'